Hunter Schafer Joins The Hunger Games Prequel

 According to information from dead linethe young model and actress hunter schafer She has landed the role of Tigris Snow, the protagonist’s cousin and his most important confidant.
 The film, which will be titled The Song of Birds and Snakeswill see Panem’s future president throw himself into the dangerous game of politics after District 12’s tribute, a woman named Lucy (Rachel Zegler), challenges the Capitol.

 The film will be directed by Francis Lawrence, the director behind the original four films, and is based on the novel by Suzanne Collins, the author of the literary saga.
-More recently, this filmmaker made the darker Operation Red Sparrow (58%), a story about Soviet spies starring Jennifer Lawrence.
+More recently, this filmmaker made the grimmest Operation Red Sparrow – 58%, a story about Soviet spies starring Jennifer Lawrence.
 So we can expect something very similar to the franchise.

 In case you don’t remember, The Hunger Games take place in a dystopia called Panem, a country made up of 12 districts ruled under the iron fist of a Capitol.
 He expresses his dominance over the rest by holding an annual competition with a couple of youngsters from each territory, who are chosen to fight each other to the death for the entertainment of the entire country.